Moose - Maintaining forest balance

 How many moose are there currently?

-The first estimations carried out after the park was created identified approximately 50 moose.
+Initial estimates after the park’s creation put the number of moose at around 50.
 Thereafter, the population remained between 100 and 150 individuals until a significant increase was noted in 2009.
-In 2017, over 840 moose populated the park, which is approximately 35 moose per 10 km2.
+In 2017, the population reached a peak of over 840 individuals, or approximately 35 moose/10 km2.

 Monitoring Data, aerial inventory: 1997, 2009, 2017, 2020, 2023 (Open Government)